microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 1. Log into Azure
 1. Set your default subscription
 1. Set the default working directory
-1. Clone the Git repository
+1. Determine your unique id
-1. Provision the necessary Azure resources
+1. Set the BASEDIR variable

 ### Install Visual Studio Code (VSCode)